Advanced Placement and Honors Classes

-Advanced Placement and Honors ClassesSkyline has a vibrant Advanced Placement and Honors program open to all motivated students!Advanced Placement (AP) classes are college level courses with a curriculum standardized by College Board.
+Advanced Placement (AP) classes are college-level courses with a curriculum standardized by College Board.
 They are available in a wide variety of subjects that you can take while still in high school.
-They offer you challenging course work and a taste of what college classes are like.
+They offer you challenging course work and exposure to the college experience.
 Because the classes are college level, an extra grade point is awarded upon completion.
-In other words, instead of a 4.0 for an A grade at the end of the semester, an AP class would award a 5.0 for an A grade, a 4.0 for a B grade, 3.0 for a C grade, and so on.
+In other words, instead of a 4.0 for an A grade at the end of the semester, an A grade in an AP class is weighted as a 5.0, and subsequently a 4.0 for a B grade, 3.0 for a C grade, and so on.

 After taking an advanced placement class, AP students will take a national AP exam in the subject/s they have studied.
 AP tests are scheduled for the middle of May.
 The results of the AP tests are important markers for the students who take them, as a passing grade of 3, 4, or 5 will qualify for college credit!
 (Exact credits vary slightly by university/college.)
 AP students will receive notice from their teachers on how to register for their AP tests in September.